kaste/OpenTheProject/README.md

 files (because ~~nobody uses~~I don't use them[1]).
 It uses a standard quick panel which just works perfectly.
 Use `ctrl+enter` to switch projects, reusing the window, and `enter` to focus or open a new window.
 As the most recently used project is selected by default, this allows for e.g. `ctrl+o, ctrl+enter` to switch between the two recent projects very quickly.
+As a bonus `alt+enter` closes a project that is already open which makes tyding up your desktop a bit faster.

-(It also cleans up quickly as it hides unreachable folders. 👋)
+(The list also cleans up quickly as it hides unreachable folders.
+"Quick Switch Project" feels like an evergrowing list. 👋)

 This feature transparently saves its state to "User/LastUsedProjects".
 You shouldn't edit this file probably.